 Bishop Waldo visited St. David's on Sunday April 28, 2019 for our 10:30 am service.
 There was a reception and forum with the congregation in the Parish Hall after the service.

 Who can collect the most Easter Eggs?
 Looks like these two did just fine.
-Between the Sunrise service and the 10:30 am service, children had a chance to go on an Easter egg hunt.
+Between the Sunrise service and the 10:30 am service last year, children had a chance to go on an Easter egg hunt.
 Inside the eggs were all sorts of candy.
 Good news for dentistry, bad news for parents.
 Hmm, maybe we should have included toothbrushes and toothpaste in the eggs too!

 Teddy bears for children in need.